 Previously, constant value 1 was used as the DLC of non data local tasks, which does not reflect the fact that pairwise network bandwidths are not uniform (e.g. intra-rack throughput is usually higher than cross-rack throughput).
 In this test, we complicate the tests by setting non-constant costs.
 We simulated a cluster where each rack has 20 nodes.
 Again the DLC of data local tasks is 0.
 The DLC of rack local tasks (i.e. computation and input data are co-located on the same rack) follows a Gaussian distribution with mean and standard deviation being 1.0 and 0.5 respectively.
 The DLC of remote tasks follows another Gaussian distribution with mean and standard deviation being 4.0 and 2.0 respectively.
 This setting matches the reality that cross-rack data fetching incurs higher cost than intra-rack data fetching.
-We varied the total number of nodes from 100 to 500 and measured DLC.
-Firstly the ratio of idle slots was set to 50% and DLC is shown in Figure 6.
-Lsap-sched still outperforms dl-sched significantly by up to 95%.
-By comparing Figure 5 and Figure 6, we observe that rack topology does not result in performance degradation.
+For lsap-uniform-sched, the average of intra-rack and cross-rack DLC is used (which is 2.5).
+We varied the total number of nodes from 100 to 500 and compared dl-sched, lsap-uniform-sched and lsap-sched.
+Firstly the ratio of idle slots was set to 50% and DLC is shown in Fig. 6.
+Lsap-sched outperforms dl-sched significantly by up to 95%, and outperforms lsap-uniform-sched by up to 65%.
+Comparing Fig. 5 and Fig. 6, we observe that rack topology does not result in performance degradation.
 Dl-sched is rack aware in the sense that rack local tasks are preferred over remote tasks if there are no node local tasks.
 So it avoids assigning tasks to the nodes where they need to fetch input data from other racks with best efforts.
 Lsap-sched is naturally rack aware because the high cross-rack data movement cost prohibits non-optimal task assignments.
 So both dl-sched and lsap-sched can effectively utilize the network topology information.
 Then we decreased the ratio of idle slots from 50% to 20%, which implies there was a fewer number of idle slots.
-Results are show in Figure 7.
-Compared with Figure 6, the DLC of dl-sched is decreased and the DLC of lsap-sched is increased, so that the performance superiority of lsap-sched over dl-sched becomes less significant which is between 60% and 70%.
+Results are show in Fig. 7.
+Compared with Fig. 6, the DLC of dl-sched is decreased and the DLC of lsap-sched is increased, so that the performance superiority of lsap-sched over dl-sched becomes less significant which is between 60% and 70%.
+Lsap-sched outperforms lsap-uniform-sched by 40% - 50%.
 When there are only a small number of idle slots, the room of improvement brought by lsap-sched is minor.
-For the extreme case where there is only one idle slot, dl-sched and lsap-sched becomes equivalent approximately.
+For the extreme case where there is only one idle slot, dl-sched and lsap-sched become equivalent approximately.
 The more available resources and tasks there are, the more lsap-sched reduces DLC.
 The utilization of typical production clusters rarely reaches up to 80% [22, 23].
 So we believe lsap-sched can offer substantial benefit in moderately-loaded clusters.